 Upcoming Yoga Workshops and Events with Julie

-stress management skill for real life: practices for a calmer, happier life: an audio course with julie peters
+stress management skills for real life: practices for a calmer, happier life: an audio course with julie peters

 Practical skills and guided meditations for managing the inevitable stresses of life so that you get past surviving and start thriving in your work, health, and relationships.